Yamas Niyamas Yoga Guide

 Conclusion: Live Yoga Every Day

 Over the years, the yamas and niyamas have been my quiet compass.
 Non-violence, truthfulness, contentment—they’ve turned arguments into conversations and traffic jams into mini breathing sessions.
 Pick just one today.
 Practice it on your commute, at lunch, or in the grocery line.
-See how it shifts the rest of your day.
+Notice what changes—no pressure, just curiosity.